Framing Calculator

 When to Use Pressure Treated Lumber

-• Bottom plates on concrete slabs — any wall plate sitting directly on a concrete floor or slab
+• Bottom plates on concrete slabs — any wall plate sitting directly on a concrete floor

 • Ground-contact applications — posts, beams, or framing within 6 inches of grade